BitcoinDesign/Guide/guide/onboarding/funding-a-wallet.md

 {% include /tip/open.html label="⚡ Lightning services" icon="info" color="blue" %}

 Lightning services greatly simplify the UX of funding and using a Lightning wallet.
-We have a dedicated section that covers funding a wallet using these services.
+We have highlighted the sections of funding a wallet with tip boxes like these that can benefit from using Lightning services.
+We have a dedicated page that covers funding a wallet using the outlined services.

 {% include /tip/close.html %}